-“If a blind person can do it, what’s your excuse?”
+“If a blind person could do it, what’s your excuse?”

-As I moved on to less infuriating content, this moment stayed with me.
-Why does the “what’s your excuse” line crawl so persistently under my skin?
+My strong distaste for this specific motivational quote has long baffled me.
+I see ridiculous inspiration porn plastered all over the internet every day, and I don’t even have to look for it.
+Why, then, does the “what’s your excuse” line crawl so persistently under my skin?
 What is it about the “if a blind person could do it” reasoning that makes me feel both belittled and misrepresented?
-Why do I care, really, what strangers use to get them out of bed in the morning?
+Why do I care what strangers use to get them out of bed in the morning?

 Unpacking inspiration porn, as many in the disability community call it, is never enjoyable and often controversial.
 However well-reasoned your conclusions, someone is always going to chime in with a plea to stop all the negativity.
 Why begrudge someone the right to feel inspired and uplifted by you?
 It doesn’t cost you a thing.